What is Everest Base Camp?

 How Many Permits Are Required for the Everest Base Camp Trek?

 The trek requires a couple of permits.
 But like other trekking trails, it does not require a Trekker's Information Management System (TIMS) permit.

-Khumbu Pasang Lhamu Municipality Entrance Permit: It can be only obtained from Lukla or Monjo.
-It cost NPR 2,000 ($20) per foreign traveler.
+- Khumbu Pasang Lhamu Municipality Entrance Permit: It can be only obtained from Lukla or Monjo.
+It costs NPR 2,000 ($20) per foreign traveler.
 It is a substitute for a TIMS card.

 There are multiple trekking routes to Everest Base Camp.
 If you want to have a short way then, the classic trail from Lukla (direct flight from Kathmandu) is the ideal choice.
 But if you want it long and discover more of Nepal, then there are other alternative routes too.

-And the remaining one is from Salleri to Everest Base Camp.
+And the remaining one is from Salleri to Everest Base Camp Trek.
 The trek starts with the long drive from Kathmandu to Surke via Okhaldhunga.
 The trail passes through Ringmu and Kharikhola then, to Lukla.

 It is a rare case when the Lukla flight is diverted to Ramechhap (Manthali Airport).
 Especially in the peak season like October, due to heavy air traffic and ongoing construction of the TIA Domestic Terminal.